Back to Guide

 💡 Compare against the current hidden cost

-The same organization typically spends $15,000-20,000 per month in hidden costs: compute waste from agent loops, token burn from retries, and senior time spent on routine review.
+Most organizations spend far more in hidden costs — compute waste from agent loops, token burn from retries, and senior time on routine review — than on the AI review pipeline itself.
 VCR makes those costs visible and reduces them structurally.

 ROI is typically positive within 2 months of the pilot phase, driven primarily by reduced senior review time and fewer wasted agent iterations.